AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

   - Scheduling analysis may be harder to perform

-* Keep the same requirements
+* Subset of Ravenscars' requirements
-* This class is about the more popular Ravenscar
+* This class is about the more widespread Ravenscar

-  + But Jorvik's improvements are evoked
+  + But some of Jorvik's differences are indicated

 * :ada:`pragma Profile (Jorvik)`